Arction/lcu-tutorial-installation-00/README.md

       * In Solution Explorer, right-click the project node and click Add Reference.

-      * In the Add Reference dialog box or \(Reference Manager\), use search field and start typing “LightningChartUltimate”.
+      * In the Add Reference dialog box or \(Reference Manager\), use search field and start typing “LightningChart”.

       * Move mouse over a component to see a short description.